Middleweight World Championship Series

 The Middleweight World Championship Series was a boxing round-robin tournament staged by Don King Productions.
 The goal of the series was to produce a unified Middleweight boxing champion.
 The victor took the WBC, WBA, IBF and vacant Ring Magazine 160-pound belts home, and became the first undisputed middleweight king since Marvellous Marvin Hagler held the distinction from 1979 until 1987.
 The victor was also awarded a specially commissioned "Sugar" Ray Robinson trophy.

 The contenders in the tournament were William Joppy (WBA champion), Keith Holmes (WBC champion), Bernard Hopkins (IBF champion), and Félix Trinidad.
 The semifinals pitted Trinidad against Joppy and Hopkins against Holmes.
+Trinidad was regarded as the favourite to win the tournament.

 Hopkins vs Holmes

-On April 14, 2001, in Madison Square Garden New York, Hopkins won a unanimous decision over Keith Holmes to unify the WBC and IBF titles.
+On April 14, 2001, in Madison Square Garden, New York, Hopkins won a unanimous decision over Keith Holmes to unify the WBC and IBF titles.
 The judges scorecards read 118-109, 117-110 and 119-108 all in favor of Hopkins.

-Trinidad vs Joppy
+Joppy vs Trinidad

-The bout took place on May 12 2001 at Madison Square Garden New York.
+The bout took place on May 12 2001 at Madison Square Garden, New York.
 In the first round Joppy came out on the offensive, but late in the round Trinidad scored a knockdown with a combination of punches that came close to throwing Joppy underneath the ropes.
 Trinidad subsequently scored a knockdown in the fourth round, In the fifth round Trinidad scored another knockdown, Joppy attempted to continue the fight, but while he was using the ropes to help him stand, the referee stopped the contest.
 After the fight was over, Trinidad explained his strategy by stating: "I knew he wanted to impose his will, his weight, and I wouldn't let him do it".